Home » UPSC Notification 2024 » UPSC Syllabus 2025

 Unit 07

-• Charts, graphs, tables, data sufficiency etc. — Class X level
+Data interpretation: Charts, graphs, tables, data sufficiency, etc. — Class X level

 IAS Mains Syllabus consisted of 9 conventional/theoretical papers out of which 2 are qualifying papers of 300 marks each and the remaining 7 papers’ marks are counted for the final merit list.
 Every paper has its own significance.
-The UPSC Mains 2024 examination will be held on 20th September 2024 and will be conducted in 5 days by the commission.
+The UPSC Mains 2025 examination will be conducted in 5 days by the commission.
 The UPSC CSE Mains Examination’s objective is to assess the overall intellectual abilities and level of understanding of candidates instead of just testing candidates’ knowledge and memory.
-The UPSC Mains Syllabus 2024 is described below in detail.
+The UPSC Mains Syllabus 2025 is described below in detail.

 Paper-I Essay (can be written in the medium of the candidate’s choice) 250